kisinga/ATS/README.md

 # Creating A Sample Token

 Obtain the Active API-Key from the dashboad
-Run the terminal
+Run on the terminal
 `curl --request POST \ --url https://atske.herokuapp.com/token \ --header 'Authorization: [API KEY]' \ --header 'Content-Type: application/json' \ --data '{ "meterNumber": "[TARGET METER NUMBER]", "tokenString": "[TOKEN]" }'`

 Replace [API KEY] With the value obtained from the dashboard